asledgehammer/Coolua/notes.md

 - TODO: Make sure param definitions do not have anything other than a vararg if present.
 - TODO: Make sure last param definition is vararg.

-- TODO: Check method signatures _exactly_ for overrides.

 # CONSTRUCTORS:
 - Enforce super calls check for classes extending classes with non-empty constructors.
-  - If a super-method exists without parameters, invoke it if anything is called.
-Use middle-methods to monitor in-constructor calls.